How to Automate CAM Reconciliation Without Replacing Yardi

 Step 2: Upload to independent reconciliation software

 Upload the CSV to a tool that recalculates independently of your ERP configuration.
-The tool reads the raw GL data — it doesn't inherit your ERP's recovery pool configuration, your occupancy type settings, or your gross-up thresholds.
+The tool reads the raw GL data.
+It doesn't inherit your ERP's recovery pool configuration, your occupancy type settings, or your gross-up thresholds.

 Step 3: Apply lease terms from the software's lease library

 Enter (or upload) each tenant's CAM-related lease terms: gross-up threshold, cap type and percentage, exclusion list, pro-rata denominator definition.
-This is the authoritative source — the lease — not the ERP configuration.
+This is the authoritative source (the lease), not the ERP configuration.

 Step 4: Review discrepancies before statements go out